redhat-developer/s2i-dotnetcore/3.0/runtime/README.md

 * **Dockerfile.rhel7**

-  RHEL based Dockerfile.
+  RHEL 7 based Dockerfile.
 In order to perform build or test actions on this Dockerfile you need to run the action on a properly subscribed RHEL machine.

+* **Dockerfile.rhel8**

+  UBI 8 / RHEL 8 based Dockerfile.
+No RHEL subscription is required, but without one only UBI RPMs can be added to the container.

 * **Dockerfile**